usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### XSLT 1.0?

 We know that we can't do everything under XSLT 1.0 (such as regular expressions for lexical type checking) but we might be able to provide a significant subset, as a "sine qua non" first-cut validator.

+## Design goals and principles

+The tool should be both easy to use and verifiably correct.

+("Easy to use" being relative, possibly the goal is "easy to make easy to use", with one or two easy-to-use ways to use it.)

+No need to quit after first error; take advantage of the 'pull' process (random access to tree) to give a complete picture of a document's state vis-a-vis validation requirements.

+The aims of the reporting are clarity/ease of use; to be unambiguous; to be traceable.
+To be concise and economical is a secondary goal.

+Reporting can be parsimonious - no need to be exhaustive.

+At the same time, errors anywhere are of interest (see 'no need to quit').
+Some amount of redundancy is okay if not too noisy.

+### Theoretical considerations

+XSLT as validation language.

+This is a very different model of validation from what is usually (yet) practiced over data sets in exchange, even XML data except in some specialized circumstances.
+(There are noteworthy exceptions such as the NISO JATS, PMC and JATS4R technology cluster, or within DITA.)
+In considering the strengths, weaknesses and feature set of the tool, it may help to keep these differences in mind.
+What may be interesting is that this model - here called the <q>pull</q> model of validation - while very different from the usual historic model (for which we are using the shorthand <q>push</q>), is also very complementary to it.
+A mature and capable system can have uses for both models in combination.

+Setting aside the question of what should be meant by the pull model and why call it  <q>pull</q> - this is *somewhat* analogous to push and pull parsing, two different techniques for building interpreters for character streams aka text processing - suffice it to say here that one aspect of pull is that conceptually, the data set under examination has already been parsed and is already available for inspection.
+This is not paradoxical if the <q>push</q> model is also in place, as long as a document can be read well enough to push into memory once, where it can be pulled.
+Fortunately, the syntactic rules of XML well-formedness are sufficiently well-defined that this is feasible.

+So in the field we work first by determining that an artifact purportedly and apparently XML is in fact XML - which we do, typically, with a neutral parse or 'well-formedness check'.
+(Indeed every day XML tools are doing this for their operators without their direct awareness.)
+While a low threshhold for interpretability - XML syntax assures nothing about an artifact other than its *potential* use *as XML* - this is significantly more than zero.
+Indeed this small bit of information is both critical (it means much more than it seems to on the surface), and *actionable* - it is consequential knowledge the enables further steps.

+Traditional push-based validation such as XSD validation is defined in such a way that it can be conducted as a document is parsed for the first time - that is, without reference to any prior representation of anything in the document after the reading position.
+It is as if a human reader of a novel were required never to go back in the book, or skip ahead, and more importantly never read again a book with any prior knowledge acquired in a first reading.
+(All books must only be read once through for the first time.)
+A <q>read-once</q> parse is a powerful and enabling capability - helping to manage, among other things, the complexity of memory requirements for the parse relative to document size - yet this comes at a steep cost for expressibility.
+Pull parsing assumes that once the book is available, reading and rereading are both natural and cheap.
+And in operation it proves indeed this is a tenable assemption as long as information sets do not grow too large and corpora too complex.
+(At that point other measures become necessary as well.)

+To validate truly arbitrary constraints up to and including so-called 'business rules', in which complexity of rules explodes and far-removed components within the document-space may be related, more or less requires that we do more.
+That is, any rules we wish to assert over documents that require or imply *random access* to document contents (both before and after the point under examination or enforcement), cannot be provided for by a bare grammar (which is what push parsers often depend on) without the fuller capabilities of a transformation language capable of querying, binding variables, caching and the rest.

+Interestingly, this different perspective on the rule set leads to different strengths and weaknesses in deployment between this application and standard approaches to document validation including XSD, RNG and DTD -- strengths and weaknesses that being opposite from the currently most common approach, also complement it.
+Indeed the successful use of Schematron, as another XSLT-transpiler, already shows this.

+If any of this is true, the application will show.

+### Advantages

+- Open-endedness with respect to arbitrariness of rules including contingent and co-occurrent rules
+- Ease of post processing for presentation
+- Adaptable to different uses and workflows
+- Complementarity with other approaches (since two opinions are better than one and more than double when they're the same)
+- OSS platform (Saxon-HE)

+### Disadvantages

+- Doesn't do JSON - yet
+- Limits on input sizes - very large inputs must still be chunked
+- Potential performance tradeoffs for some tests
+- Does not instantiate metaschema-based objects but only examines their representation (lexical form as a serialization) - so it is not as easily extensible as an application framework

 ---